Ramesh-prog/javascript-practice/README.md

 4. For-of loop :- it iterate on string & array
 5. For-in loop :- it iterate over objects (key-value) pair.

+String in javascript :-

+- String is a sequence of characters used to represent text.
+- create a string -> let str = "web bocket"
+- string length -> str.length
+- string indexing -> str[0], str[1], str[2]....

+Template literals in JS :-

+- its a way to have embedded expression in string.
+- its denoted on ``. `i.e today is a great day`

+String interpolation :-

+- to create string by doing substitution of placeholders.
+- ex. `string text ${expression} string text`

+string symbol :-

+- \n - new line
+- \t - tab inside a string

+string methods :-

+- these are built in function to manipulate a string

+1. str.toUpperCase()
+2. str.toLowerCase()
+3. str.trim()
+4. str.slice(start, end)
+5. str1.concat(str2)
+6. str.replace(searchVal, newVal)
+7. str.charAt(idx)